almas-cp/morse-touchpad-typer/README_MORSE_TYPER.md

 - Wait for the character to appear before starting the next one
 - Use the main window to see your current morse sequence in real-time

+## Important Notes

+⚠️ **Gesture Suppression**: When the morse typer is enabled, double-click and triple-click text selection gestures are disabled globally to prevent interference with morse input.
+This is automatically restored when you disable the morse typer.

 ## Troubleshooting

 - Ensure you have a Windows Precision Touchpad
 - Run as administrator if typing doesn't work in some applications
 - Check that "Enable Global Morse Code Typer" is checked
 - Make sure the app is running (check system tray)
+- If text selection isn't working, disable and re-enable the morse typer
+- Close the app completely to restore normal touchpad gestures